 Before you shop

-Work the points.
-Sign up for grocery store loyalty programs that offer discounts or cash back on purchases, such as Air Miles (Metro), Optimum (Loblaws), Scene+ (Sobeys/Safeway) or
+Work your points.
+Sign up for grocery store loyalty programs that offer discounts or cash back on purchases, such as Air Miles, PC Optimum, Scene+ or More Rewards.
+Download the program app and follow instructions to begin saving.

 While you shop

-Target sales, not “specials.”
+Target real sales, not “specials.”
 Remember that “special” may just mean a promotion or display of a certain product (like potato chips before Superbowl Sunday).
 It may look appealing, but check the price before you buy.

 After you shop